 At 18, Changamiré began singing at jam sessions and receiving vocal instruction around the D.C. area.
 She was introduced to Glenn “HarrMonika Musik” Turner, the then pianist for Gil Scott Heron.
 He became her first vocal coach, and their sessions increased her love for music and introduced her to recording.
 He recorded each voice lesson to use as learning tools for Changamiré.
 Together they recorded jazz standards and Glenn Turner originals.
 She later studied with vocalist Ronnie Wells, founder of the East Coast Jazz Festival (now known as the Mid-Atlantic Jazz Festival), and legendary saxophonist Charlie Hampton of the famous Howard Theatre.
 Changamiré currently studies with mezzo-soprano, Valerie Eichelberger.

 In 2001, she released her critically acclaimed debut CD, Only Human.
 She self-funded the project including hiring a 14-piece string section.
 The Washington Post named Only Human “…[one of] the most satisfying releases by area artists….”
-From its success came sold-out performances at notable area venues and worldwide, including Apple, the Harman Center for the Arts, the Mansion at Strathmore, Blues Alley, the African American Museum of History and Culture, the Washington Performing Arts, Paul Stuart, Aix en Provence and the Republic of Georgia.
+From its success came sold-out performances at notable area venues and worldwide, including Apple, the Harman Center for the Arts, the Mansion at Strathmore, Arts Club of Washington, the African American Museum of History and Culture, the Washington Performing Arts, Blues Alley, Paul Stuart, Aix en Provence and the Republic of Georgia.

 "…[one of] the most satisfying releases by area artists…."

 The Washington Post